Planning to Write a Book? Here's How You Should Begin

 Ask questions, ask for honest criticisms, and always look for betterment in your work.
 Satisfaction stops you from giving your best and deters you from tapping your unexplored territories.

 Nadeem Ahmed, the author of Doomed in Dubai, shares that having an inner voice always works when it comes to writing.
 Apart from this, having a disciplined life also contributes to becoming a better writer.

 Develop an Inner Voice

 Firstly, the most important thing is, to be honest with yourself and establish the fact that you have a good writing voice.
-You have to put yourself in the shoes of the reader and be confident that you will be able to portray the message across in a clear and concise manner.
+You have to put yourself in the shoes of the reader and be confident that you will be able to portray the message in a clear and concise manner.

 Discipline and Dedication